-Notice that we referred to the admin user by making user have the value user-admin, which was the key for the admin user as defined in its YAML file (same applies for group), and that the order is set to 200 to make sure User and Group are already loaded when we process UserGroup.
+Notice that we referred to the admin user by making user have the value User-admin, in which the first part is the entity it refers to and the second part was the key for the admin user as defined in its YAML file (same applies for group).
+Also notice that the order is set to 200 to make sure User and Group are already loaded when we process UserGroup.